Fabio752/Decision_Trees/README.md

     - #### Required files
         -  `classification.py`:
-            - <em>ClassifierTreeStats</em>: a class storing statistics of the ClassifierTree (nodes, leaves and maxDepth)
+            - <em>ClassifierTreeStats</em>: a class storing statistics of the ClassifierTree (node count, leaf count, etc.)
             - <em>ClassifierTree</em>: a class storing the decision tree 		with member functions:
              	- **\_\_init__**: initialise it by passing:
                     - dataset: the dataset to classify.